GoogleChromeLabs/ps-analysis-tool/README.md

 # Browsing Session Analyses

-A "browsing session" refers to the sequence of navigations a user follows over a period of time as they are actively engaging on the web, including activities like navigating through pages and sites, making transactions, submitting forms, or downloading content, performing web searches, and so on.
+A "browsing session" refers to the sequence of navigations a user follows over a period of time as they are actively engaging on the web, including activities like navigating through pages and sites, making transactions, submitting forms, downloading content, performing web searches, and so on.
 The overall goal of [Privacy Sandbox](https://privacysandbox.com/) is to protect users' privacy online, including reducing cross-site and cross-app user tracking during browsing sessions.
-This tool supports the analysis of **browsing sessions** by shedding light on cookie usage and insights, and on use and behavior of PS APIs.
+This tool supports the analysis of **browsing sessions** by shedding light on cookie usage and insights and on the use and behavior of PS APIs.
 The goal is to help answer questions such as:

 * How can I identify cookies being used on my site?
-* How can I tell what behaviors a third party cookie is tracking on my website or what it's being used for?
+* How can I tell what behaviors a third-party cookie is tracking on my website or what it's being used for?
-* How can I block third party cookies being set on my site by other websites unrelated to mine?
+* How can I block third-party cookies being set on my site by other websites unrelated to mine?
 * What happens to my browsing session if 3P cookies are being blocked?
 * How can I ensure that my websites are still able to function properly after third-party cookies are deprecated?
 * How can I test my web applications to ensure that they are compatible with the cross-site boundary APIs and the upcoming changes to third-party cookies?